-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a student.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of or deliberately induces illness in a student.
+Is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.